MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

 ### Partitions that reference other partitions

 When a query is evaluated with the Firewall on, the Firewall divides the query and all its dependencies into partitions (that is, groups of steps).
-Any time one partition references something in another partition, the Firewall replaces the reference with a call to a special function called `Value.Firewall`.
+Anytime one partition references something in another partition, the Firewall replaces the reference with a call to a special function called `Value.Firewall`.
 In other words, the Firewall doesn't allow partitions to access each other randomly.
 All references are modified to go through the Firewall.
 Think of the Firewall as a gatekeeper.
 A partition that references another partition must get the Firewall's permission to do so, and the Firewall controls whether or not the referenced data will be allowed into the partition.

 This all may seem pretty abstract, so let's look at an example.